-Vintage Housing was allocated \$358,650 in HOME funds for construction of a 40-unit elderly independent living rental complex in PY17.
-They did not receive anticipated funding from LIHTCs but applied again in 2019 with success.
-The City allocated the PY18 CHDO reserve funding to this project since no CHDO eligible project was funded in PY18 and additional funds in PY19.
+Vintage Housing has been allocated a total of \$1,626,868 in HOME funds for construction of a 40-unit elderly independent living rental complex.
+Funds were awarded in PY17, but did not receive anticipated funding from LIHTCs.
+They applied again in 2019 with success.
+The City also allocated the PY18 CHDO reserve funding to this project since no CHDO eligible project was funded in PY18 and additional funds in PY19.
 This project got underway in November 2020 and significant progress has been made during the program year.
 Completion is anticipated for the first quarter of 2022.
 This project is located adjacent to the smaller 6-unit rental apartment development, Whittier Villas, which Vintage was awarded with \$624,000 of PY16 Off-Cycle funds during PY17.
 Zoning issues, infrastructure development, General Contractor changes, coronavirus pandemic issues including increased material costs have stalled project progress.
 The City awarded an additional \$256,882 to Vintage Housing in PY21 to help fill the funding gap due to higher construction costs.
-The City has also submitted a Waiver request to HUD to extend the time allowed to complete the project for another year.
+The City has also been granted a waiver from HUD to extend the time allowed to complete the project for another year.

-Housing Partners of Tulsa, Inc. (HPT) used \$44,616 in CDBG project delivery funds and \$117,980 in HOME funds to assist 25 households to purchase their first home.
+Housing Partners of Tulsa, Inc. (HPT) used \$45,993 in CDBG project delivery funds and \$117,980 in HOME funds to assist 25 households to purchase their first home.
 Additional households will be assisted with their remaining funds but will be reported next year.

 The City of Tulsa Working in Neighborhoods Department (WIN) was awarded \$700,000 in HOME funds and \$1,291,060 in CDBG funds.
-The CDBG Homeowner Repair program served 179 homeowners, providing necessary safety and sanitary improvements.
+The CDBG Homeowner Repair program served 171 homeowners, providing necessary safety and sanitary improvements.
 The HOME Homeowner Rehabilitation Loan Program provided substantial rehabilitation to houses for 6 homeowners.